-You’re reading chapter two of our #BestTravelStoryEver series, featuring adventures from our very own Flighties.
-Catch up on chapter one here!
+You’re reading Chapter 2 of our #BestTravelStoryEver series, featuring adventures from our very own Flighties.
+Catch up on the other chapters here!

 The low sun is still dripping from its morning swim in the Atlantic, but it won’t be long before the stones underfoot begin to bake.
 When the road elbows left, a pace of wild donkeys plodding their way to shade pauses to stare knowingly, then vanishes into the grove.

 The uneven path to Devil’s Bridge sees its fair share of tourist-stuffed van traffic, but to truly appreciate the significance of the historic site, it’s best to make the journey by foot.

 Long before the sugar mills and boiling houses crumbled, weary men and women walked this very route, past the edge of Antigua’s pointy finger to escape enslavement.

 After scaling a steep hill, a pause for breath allows the bittersweet beauty of Devil’s Bridge National Park to flood in.
 Giant cacti, tropical flowers, and a few small white cranes lead the way to Devil’s Bridge.
 Distant brays from a lone jack are a reminder to keep moving forward.